Bangladesh Liberation War: Political differences

 Although East Pakistan accounted for a slight majority of the country's population, political power remained in the hands of West Pakistanis.
-Since a straightforward system of representation based on population would have concentrated political power in East Pakistan, the West Pakistani establishment came up with the "One Unit" scheme, where all of West Pakistan was considered one province.
+Since a straightforward system of representation based on population would have concentrated political power in East Pakistan, the West Pakistani establishment came up with the "One Unit" scheme, whereby all of West Pakistan was considered one province.
 This was solely to counterbalance the East wing's votes.

-After the assassination of Liaquat Ali Khan, Pakistan's first prime minister, in 1951, political power began to devolve to the new President of Pakistan, which replaced the office of Governor General when Pakistan became a republic, and, eventually, the military.
+After the 1951 assassination of Liaquat Ali Khan, Pakistan's first prime minister, political power began to devolve to the new position of President of Pakistan, which replaced the office of Governor General when Pakistan became a republic, and, eventually, the military.
 The nominal elected chief executive, the Prime Minister, was frequently sacked by the establishment, acting through the President.

-The East Pakistanis observed that the West Pakistani establishment would swiftly depose any East Pakistanis elected leader of Pakistan, such as Khawaja Nazimuddin, Mohammad Ali Bogra, Huseyn Shaheed Suhrawardy or Iskander Mirza.
+The East Pakistanis observed that the West Pakistani establishment swiftly deposed any East Pakistanis elected leader of Pakistan, such as Khawaja Nazimuddin, Mohammad Ali Bogra, Huseyn Shaheed Suhrawardy, and Iskander Mirza.
 Their suspicions were further aggravated by the military dictatorships of Ayub Khan (27 October 1958 – 25 March 1969) and Yahya Khan (25 March 1969 – 20 December 1971), both West Pakistanis.
 The situation reached a climax in 1970, when the Bangladesh Awami League, the largest East Pakistani political party, led by Sheikh Mujibur Rahman, won a landslide victory in the national elections.
 The party won 167 of the 169 seats allotted to East Pakistan, and thus a majority of the 313 seats in the National Assembly.
 This gave the Awami League the constitutional right to form a government.
 However, Zulfikar Ali Bhutto (a former Foreign Minister), the leader of the Pakistan People's Party, refused to allow Rahman to become the Prime Minister of Pakistan.

 Instead, he proposed the idea of having two Prime Ministers, one for each wing.
 The proposal elicited outrage in the east wing, already chafing under the other constitutional innovation, the "One Unit scheme".
 Bhutto also refused to accept Rahman's Six Points.
 On 3 March 1971, the two leaders of the two wings along with the President General Yahya Khan met in Dacca to decide the fate of the country.

 After their discussions yielded no satisfactory results, Sheikh Mujibur Rahman called for a nationwide strike.
 Bhutto feared a civil war, therefore, he sent his trusted companion, Mubashir Hassan.
 A message was conveyed, and Rahman decided to meet Bhutto.
-Upon his arrival, Rahman met with Bhutto and both agreed to form a coalition government with Rahman as premier and Bhutto as president; however, Sheikh Mujib later ruled out such possibility.
+Upon his arrival, Rahman met with Bhutto and both agreed to form a coalition government with Rahman as premier and Bhutto as president, but Sheikh Mujib later ruled out such a possibility.
 Meanwhile, the military was unaware of these developments, and Bhutto increased his pressure on Rahman to reach a decision.

-On 7 March 1971, Sheikh Mujibur Rahman (soon to be the prime minister) delivered a speech at the Racecourse Ground (now called the Suhrawardy Udyan).
+On 7 March 1971, Sheikh Mujibur Rahman (soon to be prime minister) delivered a speech at the Racecourse Ground (now the Suhrawardy Udyan).
 In this speech he mentioned a further four-point condition to consider at the National Assembly Meeting on 25 March: